November 1, 2007: Six months after Steve Jobs showed it off, the original iPhone becomes Time magazine’s “best invention of the year.”

 September 7, 2005: Apple and Motorola launch the Rokr E1, the first Cupertino-sanctioned cellphone to run iTunes.

-Apple CEO Steve Jobs is very unhappy with the results.
+Even the high-profile demo goes wrong, and Apple CEO Steve Jobs is very unhappy with the results.
 The compromised device shows what an error it is to let an outside designer create a phone under the Apple banner.
 The company won’t make the same mistake twice.

 July 28, 2012: Apple buys biometrics company AuthenTec, acquiring the technology that will power future authentication and secure payments initiatives.